dojo/framework/docs/en/outline/supplemental.md

 As more complex web applications have appeared in recent years, browsers have answered with DOM performance optimizations that favor more dynamic content.
 However, in order to render their user interfaces, web applications still need to interact with an imperative API that has remained mostly unchanged for decades.
 Modern web applications designed around reactive data propagation need a more efficient way of translating their user interfaces into a webpage’s DOM.

 Dojo abstracts the DOM away from applications and promotes the use of reactive state flows to minimize application boilerplate while also allowing for increased rendering performance.
-Widgets output virtual nodes from their render functions which represent the widgets' structural representation within a [virtualized DOM].
-The framework then handles the process of [rendering] changes to the VDOM across renders in the most efficient way possible, only affecting concrete DOM elements that actually require changing.
+Widgets output virtual nodes from their render functions which represent the widgets' structural representation within a [virtualized DOM](/learn/creating-widgets/rendering-widgets#working-with-the-vdom).
+The framework then handles the process of [rendering](/learn/creating-widgets/rendering-widgets#rendering-to-the-dom) changes to the VDOM across renders in the most efficient way possible, only affecting concrete DOM elements that actually require changing.

-Dojo provides another DOM abstraction layer through its [middleware] system for applications that need concrete information from the DOM to implement their requirements.
+Dojo provides another DOM abstraction layer through its [middleware](/learn/middleware/introduction) system for applications that need concrete information from the DOM to implement their requirements.
 Dojo middleware solves a variety of these concerns in a consistent manner while still supporting reactive data flows across an application.

 ## Application delivery - layering and bundling